-Unfortunately, we cannot schedule all appointments for students during after-school hours.
-However, because most appointments are scheduled five to 10 weeks apart, most patients will miss minimal school due to their orthodontic treatments.
+Unfortunately, we cannot always schedule appointments for students during after-school hours.
+However, because most appointments are scheduled five to 10 weeks apart, most patients will miss minimal school time due to their orthodontic treatments.
 We will, however, make a sincere effort to meet your scheduling needs.

 Yes.
 We understand your busy schedule, and we are happy to help you make the most of your time.
 On some occasions, we may request to speak with a parent when they return, so we ask that parents check in with their patient manager before dropping off their child.